-General Information1.
-What is a complaint under ESSA?2.
-Who may file a complaint?3.
+Missouri Department of Elementary and Secondary Education Complaint Procedures for ESSA Programs Table of Contents General Information What is a complaint under ESSA?
+Who may file a complaint?
 How can a complaint be filed?
-Complaints filed with LEA 4.
-How will a complaint filed with the LEA be investigated?
-5. What happens if a complaint is not resolved at the local level (LEA)?
+Complaints filed with LEA4.
+How will a complaint filed with the LEA be investigated?5.
+What happens if a complaint is not resolved at the local level (LEA)?
 Complaints filed with the Department 6.
-How can a complaint be filed with the Department 7.
-How will a complaint filed with the Department be investigated?
+How can a complaint be filed with the Department?
+7. How will a complaint filed with the Department be investigated?
 8. How are complaints related to equitable services to private school children handled differently?
+Appeals9.
+How will appeals to the Department be investigated?10.
+What happens if the complaint is not resolved at the st ate level (the Department)?